dionysbiz/qwerty-qr/README.md

 # Update @ 22 Oct 2024

-I think I should write some thing about this app for some body who needs to know more about this app and the whole project
+I think I should write some thing about this app for some body who needs to know more about this app and the whole project.

 ## Main features
 This app has 3 main purposes